Specula app icon

 Is rev 4 better, or just louder?

 The louder version always sounds better, which is exactly why an A/B you can't level-match lies to you.
-Specula loads up to six versions side by side, matches them by integrated LUFS so level is out of the way, aligns them to the sample, and computes the A−X residual: the part that's actually different between two masters, turned into its own waveform you can solo, scrub, and export.
+Specula holds up to six versions side by side, level-matched by integrated LUFS and aligned to the sample.
+From there it computes the A−X residual: everything the two masters don't have in common, as its own waveform you can solo, scrub, and export.

 macOS Up to 6 files LUFS level-match Sample-accurate align A−X residual